-A recent poll of Utah teachers showed the majority (67.8%) of public school educators support new technology in schools, but not if it comes at the expense of existing education needs.
+A poll of Utah teachers conducted in February 2014 showed the majority (67.8%) of public school educators support new technology in schools, but not if it comes at the expense of existing education needs.
 Fewer than 2% of teachers would support the proposal if it means giving up money in other areas of the education budget and about 30% reject the technology proposal outright.

-As a result of these findings, the UEA is urging Utah legislators to first fund the following basic public education needs before considering new projects:
+As a result of these findings, the UEA urged Utah legislators to first fund the following basic public education needs before considering new projects: